-If you are an NYU CAS student, simply declare online or in person at 244 Greene St., 3rd FL!
-If you are an NYU student who isn't in CAS, ask your home school advisor to help you declare (usually they give you a form for us here in the dept. to sign).
+If you are an NYU CAS student, simply declare online!
+If you are an NYU student who isn't in CAS, ask your home school advisor to help you declare (usually they give you a form for us here in the English dept. to sign).
 If you aren't an NYU student, first seek admission to NYU, then declare your English major!

 Why should I major in English?

 That will differ for each individual, but you may want to sift through our English Major of the Month Page--each student lets the world know why they chose to major in English.
 You can also feel free to stop by and chat with us if you think you might be interested in majoring but want to learn more first.

 How many courses do I have to take for the English major?

 10 courses: ENGL-UA 101 Introduction to the Study of Literature, three of the four Literatures in English (ENGL-UA 111,112,113,114), one Pre-1800 course, one Critical Theories and Methods course, one Senior Seminar (ENGL-UA 950-976), and three ENGL-UA electives.

 What is the course load difference between the major and the minor?

 The minor is only 5 courses: ENGL-UA 101 Introduction to the Study of Literature, one of the four Literatures in English (ENGL-UA 111,112,113,114), and three ENGL-UA electives.

 What if I declare a minor and decide I would rather major, or vice versa?